cjstiel/ownership-electricity-retail/README.md

 - _(english)_ Cullmann, A.; Nieswand, M.; Seifert, S.; Stiel, C. (2016): [No differences in efficiency between public and private utilities.](http://hdl.handle.net/10419/141288) DIW Economic
 Bulletin 20/2016, pp. 233-238.

-The article was part of the research project _Kommunale Infrastrukturunternehmen zwischen Energiewende und demografischem Wandel_ financed by the Leibniz Association (2013-2016).
+The article is part of the research project _Kommunale Infrastrukturunternehmen zwischen Energiewende und demografischem Wandel_ financed by the Leibniz Association (2013-2016).
 Visit https://modern-state-owned-firms.gitlab.io/landing-page/ for more information on the project and related research in this field.